ELPiTiFOR/ObsCureRandomizer/README.md

 of the pickable items in the room.
 This data must go accordingly to the data in the `allitems.it` file.
 Each item has this structure:

-4 bytes: Unknown to me, most of the time it's just 0x00000008\
+4 bytes: The ID of this section.
+For items, it's 0x00000008\
-4 bytes: Unknown to me, most of the time it's just 0x00000045\
+4 bytes: This field tells hoy many bytes takes the current item\
+         (including these 4 bytes)
 4 bytes: The ID of the item, for example 0x000000CA for the yellow baseball bat\
 4 bytes: The location of the item, must be the same as in the `allitems.it` file\
 4 bytes: The position of the item alon the X axis.\